 A driver could also be required to use the Adverse Weather Provision when unexpected weather has made the trip last longer, even within the 160 km radius.
 The driving time can be extended by up to two hours, providing that the trip could have been completed within the fourteen hours (including on-duty-not-driving time) under normal driving conditions.

 If a carrier understands the basic rules of the National Safety Code Hours of Service, they should be able to understand the importance of recording each status.

 All carriers must remember that the same hours over 160 km radius apply and recording the hours and the individual’s status is also mandatory.
 Drivers must report every day and their hours must be calculated to ensure that they are not over their hours for that cycle, that day, and for the mandatory twenty-four hours off every fourteen days.
 If the carrier realizes that the driver has not had twenty-four consecutive hours off in the last fourteen days, then the driver must take those twenty-four hours off on the fifteenth day with no exceptions.

 The carrier can use either 70 hours in seven days or 120 hours in fourteen days.

-For more information about the National Safety Code and course, registration visit the BC Trucking Association.
+For more information about the National Safety Code and course registration, visit the BC Trucking Association website.